Abdul Kahar

 Abdul Kahar ibni Bolkiah (c.
 1513 – 1578) or posthumously known as Marhum Keramat, was the seventh sultan of Brunei from 1524 until his abdication in 1530.
 He was reputed to possess supernatural abilities and be a devout man (berkeramat).
-He abdicated in 1530 to allow his nephew Saiful Rijal to become Sultan.
+He abdicated in 1530 to allow his son Saiful Rijal to become Sultan.
 Additionally, he was known as Siripada by Antonio Pigafetta in 1521.

 Background

 In 1521, a group of Ferdinand Magellan and Antonio Pigafetta visited Brunei when he was the regent.
 It was said that he was around 40 years old during Pigafetta's visit.
 In 1526, a Portuguese named Jorge de Menezes came to Brunei with the aim of doing business as well as seeking support to conquer it.
 But since Brunei's strength at that time was strong, it was expected that it would be quite difficult to defeat, so the purpose of doing business was to continue.
 Accordingly, he has successfully made a friendship and trade agreement with then Sultan Bolkiah.